-Brand-funded Documentaries for The BBC
+Brand-funded documentaries for the BBC

 The BBC were keen to move away from a purely documentary style approach.
 Although this style of this film captures the energy and sense of a place, it did not lend itself to encouraging direct response from viewers.
-Our challenge was to blend authentic, engaging editorial content with a strong brand message.
+The challenge was to blend authentic, engaging editorial content with a strong brand message.

 Each film showcased a different area of Japan, with a distinctly different look and feel for each; ranging from the peace and tranquillity of Koyasan to the pace and energy of Tokyo.
 While enhancing the theme of Japan’s diversity as a tourist destination, this content also increased opportunities for advertising targeting and messaging.

 In addition to the two main videos for use by the JNTO, we also provided a number of reversions for specific formats.
-This included two 30-second commercials for BBC Asia and America and two 15-second pre-roll ads for the BBC’s online video content.
+This included two 30 second commercials for BBC Asia and America and two 15 second pre-roll ads for the BBC’s online video content.